[Last updated 8th November, 2018]

 - Or you can assume that FODMAP is a definitely a trigger for you and move onto challenge the next FODMAP group (after waiting for symptoms to resolve of course).

-It’s recommended that you challenge any problem FODMAPs again in the future (a year or so), as sensitivity to FODMAPs may change over time.
+Lastly, it’s recommended that you rechallenge any problem FODMAPs again in the future (a year or so), as sensitivity to FODMAPs may change over time.

-Summary: Reintroduce whichever FODMAP group you prefer first.
+Summary: Rechallenge whichever FODMAP group you prefer first, although it’s recommended to start with a simple one like fructose.
 Just ensure you only test with foods that contain one type of FODMAP.

 How and When to Reintroduce FODMAPs